AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/manage-your-work/view-progress-and-status-of-proof.md

 * State (5)\
    ![summary_2.png](assets/summary-2-350x160.png)

-In the summary, you can view and edit&nbsp;the following details of your proof:
+In the summary, you can view and edit the following details of your proof:

 * Proof progress (1)
 * Progress of each stage (2)